 Note: your carrier may or may not support the feature, but these alerts are strictly for iPhone users, and they don’t appear on your iPad or iPod touch.

-Disabling AMBER and/or Emergency alerts on your iPhone
+Disabling AMBER, Emergency or Public Safety alerts on your iPhone

 If you’ve decided you would like to disable these alerts, and I could understand why, as the alert tone is quite annoying, the process is simple.
 Here are the steps: